Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

-The initial data is detailed in \cref{tab:RP_double_rarefaction_init}.
+The initial data {are} detailed in \cref{tab:RP_double_rarefaction_init}.
 This is a challenging problem, as it can lead to a near-vacuum state in the center of the domain.
 The results are displayed for the density in \cref{fig:RP_double} at the final times reported in \cref{tab:RP_double_rarefaction_init}.
 A similar behavior is obtained for the pressure.
 However, due to the similarity in the results, we have omitted the pressure plots.
 Despite the fact that $\rho$ and~$p$ are very close to zero in the center of the domain, see e.g. the \ideal, \vdW or \methane EOS, no negative values of $\rho$ and $p$ are observed nor the simulation had to be stopped.
-The numerical results for the schemes \FWBi, \FWBii and \FWBiii are compared against a reference solution obtained with the classical HLL scheme \cite{HarLaxLee1983} using \num{7500} cells.
+The numerical results are compared against a reference solution obtained with the classical \HLLscheme solver \cite{HarLaxLee1983} using \num{7500} cells.
+The entropy decay for the \FWBscheme, {\FWBschemeTwo and \HLL} schemes with $75$ cells are displayed in \cref{fig:RP_double_entropy_decay}.
+We indeed observe that the discrete entropy inequality is satisfied for all choices of $\eta$ and all EOSs.